 Inspire Malibu Dual Diagnosis Treatment Centers in California

-Inspire Malibu is uniquely qualified to provide co-occurring disorder services at our dual diagnosis treatment centers in California.
+Inspire Malibu is uniquely qualified to provide co-occurring disorder services with our dual diagnosis treatment in Malibu California.

 Our clients also benefit from a high staff-to-client ratio which allows our staff to give dual diagnosis patients the focused attention they need to handle two serious issues at once.

 To ensure successful treatment, our staff incorporates proven, evidence-based therapies for substance abuse and mental illness, such as: